openownership/bods-dev-handbook/style_guide.md

 ### Duplication
 Avoid multiple representations of the same fact where possible.
 A user should, ideally, have a single way of answering a given question.
 Having multiple representations of the same fact also introduces the possibility of inconsistent values.

+### Names and titles
+'Names' refer to JSON keys, codelists and codelist entries used in the schema.

+Names:
+- are formatted using camelCase (e.g 'interestedParty', 'entityType', 'identifiers')
+- do not contain spaces or punctuation
+- are not translated into languages other than English

+'Titles' are the way that a name is referred to in the documentation. (e.g 'Use the Statement Fragment Pointer to describe...')

+Titles:
+- have all words capitalised
+- have spaces between words
+- are translated into languages other than English

 ### Field and code descriptions
 The first sentence of a description should: